Stage 1 — LLM Fundamentals¶

 |---|---|---|---|---|---|

-Note: All three offer both an Apache 2.0 open version and a paid cloud API (GLM's open version is 5.1).
+Note: All three offer both an open version (Apache 2.0 or MIT) and a paid cloud API (GLM's open version is now 5.2, MIT).
 The open versions run on your own machine via Ollama.

 ⚠️ Xiaomi MiMo is listed in